Carlos Correa Preview, Player Props: Twins vs. Brewers

-Carlos Correa -- with a slugging percentage of .688 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins versus the Milwaukee Brewers, with Wade Miley on the hill, on August 22 at 8:10 PM ET.
+On Wednesday, Carlos Correa (.500 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 2:10 PM ET.

+He had a hitless performance in his previous game (0-for-3) against the Brewers.

 Carlos Correa Game Info & Props vs. the Brewers